stig/www.brautaset.org/_posts/2005-09-30-untraditional-refactoring-technique.md

 The particular test I deleted was checking to see whether all the Perl modules in the project actually compiles.
 By removing it we can simply prune modules that are not even loaded off disk.
-The test coverage report I'm going is produced by running the project's unit-tests as well as running all the other individual projects against it.
+The test coverage report I'm going by is produced by running the project's unit-tests as well as running all the other individual projects against it.
 Our build system checks all of these out of subversion for the builds, hence I could not simply omit to run the offending test.